 Proponents of using a keto diet for weight loss argue that eating carbs drives up insulin production, which increases hunger and causes the body to hold on to fat and suppress calorie burn.
 When you replace carbs with fat, you decrease the need for insulin, subdue hunger, boost calorie burn, and melt away fat.

-Many people also report fat as very satiating, making them full.
+Many people also report fat as very satiating, making them feel full.
 The same goes for protein.
 When you feel full, you eat fewer calories and have fewer cravings.
 When you are at a healthy caloric deficit, you are primed to lose unwanted pounds.

 What the science says…